 “The Passion of the Clerks”

 Dawson is great as the easy-going manager who is only there to help out her ill uncle, a two-week fill-in grown to two years and counting.
-She is totally having fun on screen and has the fortitude to hold her own with a character as brazen as Randall.
+She is totally having fun onscreen and has the fortitude to hold her own with a character as brazen as Randall.
 Fast with the quips and spot-on with facial reactions, she fits right into Smith’s world.
 Trevor Fehrman is also top-notch as sheltered Jesus-freak Elias.
 The direction he has taken the character is hilarious and he plays it well.
 With nerdy awkwardness, Fehrman is the perfect punching bag for Randall to wail on verbally.
-Elias loves the comradery and takes the punishment without a second thought, along with a healthy dose of naiveté.
+Elias loves the camaraderie and takes the punishment without a second thought, along with a healthy dose of naiveté.
 After watching the video-blog the past few months and seeing Jeff Anderson and Trevor joking around and playing pranks, I was totally caught-off guard with the entrance of the Elias character.
-I thought he would be one of them, cynical and elitist.
+I thought he would be one of them: cynical and elitist.
 Instead Smith treats us with yet another disparate component to add to the pot of asinine yet enthralling conversation that drives the film.